Ruefa/CS461-RemoteSeedIdentification/README.md

 * A VGG-16 base network is used in the Single-Shot Detector (SSD) to analyze the sample in small slices
 * A novel Interest Region Processing (IRP) method ensures processing time is proportional to the # of seeds in the sample
 * 99.6% precision and 98.1% recall was achieved on a test set of 2,500 seeds
 * Custom auto-annotation tool used to build large datasets.
-A dataset of over 15,000 seeds was created using this.
+Using the tool, a dataset of over 15,000 seeds was created.
 * Can detect four species of seeds: Red clover, flax, wheat, and tall fescue grass
 * Can analyze thousands of seeds at one time